-In the image of $E$ the arrows can be visualized as "isosceles triangles".
-The triangle $E(a_2^\pm)$ has base edge $a$ with opposite vertex being the face $f=d_0a$ and the legs of the triangle being the sites $\bra v,f\ket$ where $v$ is either $\del_0a$ or $\del_1a$.
-The triangles $E(a_0^\pm)$ are called dual triangles because in them the roles of vertices and faces are interchanged.
-If $\rho=(d_j)$ is a curve on $\D(\Sigma)^*$ then two consecutive triangles $E(d_j)$ and $E(d_{j+1})$ are pasted together at a leg so the whole picture of the curve looks like a ribbon with the base edges of triangles forming one borderline and that of the dual triangles (drawn as edges of $\Sigma^*$) forming the other borderline.
+In the image of $E$ the arrows can be visualized as ``isosceles triangles''.
+The triangle $E\bigl(a_2^\pm\bigr)$ has base edge $a$ with opposite vertex being the face $f=d_0a$ and the legs of the triangle being the sites $\bra v,f\ket$ where $v$ is either $\del_0a$ or $\del_1a$.
+The triangles $E\bigl(a_0^\pm\bigr)$ are called dual triangles because in them the roles of vertices and faces are interchanged.
+If $\rho=(d_j)$ is a curve on $\D(\Sigma)^*$, then two consecutive triangles $E(d_j)$ and $E(d_{j+1})$ are pasted together at a leg so the whole picture of the curve looks like a ribbon with the base edges of triangles forming one borderline and that of the dual triangles (drawn as edges of $\Sigma^*$) forming the other borderline.

-On the two ends we see two unpaired legs of some triangles and the texture of the ribbon itself is a triangulated surface, see Fig. \ref{fig: triangles of a curve}.
-The 2 borderline curves can be obtained by writing $E(d_j)$ as $\bra c_j,b_j\ket$ and then $\gamma=(c_j)$ is a $P$-curve and $\beta=(b_j)$ is a $\duP$-curve in the generalized sense: $\gamma$ may contain vertices and $\beta$ may contain faces.
-But $c_j$ is a vertex iff $b_j$ is a genuine arrow and $c_j$ is a genuine arrow iff $b_j$ is a face, hence the pair $\bra c_j,b_j\ket$ is always a triangle.
+On the two ends, we see two unpaired legs of some triangles and the texture of the ribbon itself is a triangulated surface, see Figure~\ref{fig: triangles of a curve}.
+The 2 borderline curves can be obtained by writing $E(d_j)$ as $\bra c_j,b_j\ket$ and then $\gamma=(c_j)$ is a $P$-curve and $\beta=(b_j)$ is a \smash{$\duP$}-curve in the generalized sense: $\gamma$ may contain vertices and $\beta$ may contain faces.
+But $c_j$ is a vertex if and only if $b_j$ is a genuine arrow and $c_j$ is a genuine arrow if and only if $b_j$ is a face, hence the pair $\bra c_j,b_j\ket$ is always a triangle.

-This is the origin of the names such as "triangle operators" and "ribbon curves" in the literature on the Kitaev model, although the name ribbon curve is usually reserved for a special kind of curve on $\D(\Sigma)^*$ which we will define below.
+This is the origin of the names such as ``triangle operators'' and ``ribbon curves'' in the literature on the Kitaev model, although the name ribbon curve is usually reserved for a special kind of curve on $\D(\Sigma)^*$ which we will define below.